Donations to the Ed Foundation fund vital programs that support all students in Santa Monica.

 The Ed Foundation partners with PTSAs at our local middle schools to provide an after school drama program.

-Students grade 4 through 12 enrolled in the free and reduced lunch program are eligible to take semi-private music lessons in strings, voice, and winds.
-These lessons will be provided on a weekly basis during the school year by District-approved music teachers.
+Socio-economically disadvantaged students in grade 4 through 12 who are enrolled in music classes are eligible to take semi-private music lessons in strings, voice, and winds.
+18 lessons are provided on a weekly basis during the school year by District-approved music teachers.
 This gives interested students the opportunity to further their love of music and stay involved in the District’s award-winning music program.
 This funding comes from the Peggy Bergmann Arts Endowment Fund, in memory of Lenore Bergmann and John Elmer Bergmann.

 Visual Arts Grants